 Courses dealing with literature expose students to the ideas of other cultures, and contribute as well to stronger analytical and communication skills.
 Students may select literature options from English courses numbered 2120 through 3260, and literature courses taught by foreign language faculty.
-Non-literature courses may not be used to satisfy this requirement.
+Non-literature courses, including ENG 3220 and 3230, may not be used to satisfy this requirement.